Incorporating meditation into our daily lives is not an easy feat. Many of us are just too busy and are barely catching up with our fast-paced world.

 It’s easy to get lost in the things we are working on.
 Time passes by without us even noticing the changes that are happening around us.

-Even if we do not do so, we still end up being very disconnected with our surroundings.
+Even if we do not do so, we still end up being very disconnected from our surroundings.

 This disconnection can also occur within our relationships.
 When we focus on only one aspect of our lives, we do not realize how other people feel.